Dsajeet/Data-Analyst/README.md

-# Welcome to this repositry. in this repository we done so many project during my intership in Aeon Learning Pvt.
+# Welcome to this repositry. in this repository we have done so many project during my intership in Aeon Learning Pvt.
 Ltd as a Data-Analyst
 ## Role and responsibility:-
 ## Skill Set:
 Languages: Python, SQL, PL/SQL, HTML